Motorway Services Online

 The government did begin to permit much smaller developments, some of which were barely more than a forecourt.
 When the operators did show an interest, their design work was often cheap and uninspiring.
 Inside, bland cafés had replaced lavish grills, and complaints about quality were stacking in.
 Financially, the government felt they were getting the bare minimum return, which was hardly justifying their investment.

 Most crucially, service areas built in the 1970s stopped having big windows overlooking the motorway, and instead tried to be positioned as far from the road as possible.
 There was more sympathy for the environment all round, with wooded sites trying to preserve as many trees as possible.
-Formulas were developed who help control the size of restaurants and car parks.
+Formulas were developed who help control the size of restaurants and car parks, with areas set aside for future expansion.

 One of the problems with attracting interest is that things had gone too far the other way: whereas the 1960s service areas all had ridiculously small footprints that would never be able to fit everything in.
 By the 1970s, the government had tried to remedy that and instead designated vast swathes of land which has never been needed.
 Some sites, like Anderton, will be forever dwarfed by massive grounds which never get maintained.
+This introduced safety concerns.
 In fact, the entire UK motorway programme had to be rapidly scaled back during the 1970s, as it was deemed to be excessive for the predicted traffic levels.
+It had just become standard that every town was going to get a big motorway, and their service areas had become equally unremarkable.

 At Gordano and Exeter, the government couldn't find any suitable places for service areas, so they started being shoehorned into tiny corners at busy roundabouts.
 This would prove to be a mistake.